ibm-maximo-dev/maximo-swift-restclient/README.md

 var re : Resource = rs.create(jo: jo, properties: nil)
 ```

-* Working with child objects is just as simple.
-They can be part of the work order JSON object as nested objects.
+* Child objects are the part of the work order JSON object and are nested objects.
 The following example shows the creation of a Planned Labor object that is a child of the work order object:

 ```swift
 var wplJo : [String: Any] = ["skilllevel": "FIRSTCLASS", "craft": "ELECT"] // Planned Labor object